awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 Otherwise, the caching CMM MUST attempt to find the [encryption materials](structures.md#encryption-materials) from the underlying [cryptographic materials cache (CMC)](#underlying-cryptographic-materials-cache).
+The caching CMM MUST use the formulas specified in [Appendix A](#appendix-a-cache-entry-identifier-formulas) in order to compute the cache entry identifier.

 If a cache entry is found, the caching CMM MUST return the encryption materials retrieved.
 If a cache entry is not found, the caching CMM MUST then attempt to obtain the encryption materials